arrikenw/IT-Project/README.md

 Posts appear in the search screen, in a user's feed, and when a post is expanded.
 Related files are stored in ```/client/src/Post```, which contains:

-- Comments
-- Likes
+- Comment related components
+    - A component for the create comment form
+    - A component for displaying a list of comments
+    - A component for individual comments
+- A component for post previews
+- Components for like buttons
-- Forms for adding and editing posts
+- Components for the adding and edit post forms
+- The expanded post view page

 #### Login